Jacob-Tate/makecode_tutorials/lemon-leak-status-bar.md

 ## Step Two - Attach status bar to lemon

-If you try to play the game now youll notice that the health bar is smack in the middle of our lemon and thats no good!
+If you try to play the game now you'll notice that the health bar is smack in the middle of our lemon and thats no good!
 <hr/>
 Go back into the ``||statusbars: Status Bar||`` category and grab ``||statusbars: attach [statusbar] to [mysprite]||`` placing it at the bottom of our ``||loops: on start||`` container.